 these changes will be minor and procedural only, and will have a minimal impact on your studies and student experience.
 For example, we may need to change the classroom/lecture theatres used to deliver certain modules and where you are attending a course where the specification of that classroom or lecture theatre does not impact on the teaching of that course, then we will be able to make a change to that room under this clause 6.3.
 Changes to facilities related to the Services which are central to your studies would in some cases, fall within the scope of clause 6.4 below.

 Our right to make more significant changes

-6.4 In addition, we may from time to time be required to make more significant changes to the Contract (including to the course) for the following reasons:
+6.4 In addition, we may from time to time be required to make more significant changes to the Contract (including changes to the course) for the following reasons:

 6.4.1 changes in the law, sector regulation, cohort numbers, accreditation/approval, funding, external examiner and/or student feedback, sector development;

 6.4.2 to implement technical adjustments and/or improvements, for example: to reflect developments in academic teaching, research and/or professional standards/requirements;

 6.4.3 to address any external examiner feedback received as a result of our assessment processes and/or results from our regular student feedback sessions;

 6.4.5 if there are insufficient students registered for a course and as a result the student experience is likely to be negatively impacted.